jlevy/og-equity-compensation/README.md

   Once significant funding of an A round is in place, most people will take typical or moderately discounted salaries.
   Startups with seed funding lie somewhere in between.
+  \- 🚧 These points need to be made very clear in Stages of a Startup (or the new chapter proposed, combining Stages with 409A.
+How actually does the funding stage of a startup determine how equity is awarded and what it is worth?)

 🄳 Companies will often give you a **verbal offer** for the job, to speed things along and facilitate the negotiation, then follow it with a **written offer** if it seems like you’re